manuelcoppotelli/beamer-roma-theme/README.md

 full-featured (but a bit ugly) themes, so I wrote this spiffy theme (but with some missing features) called Roma.

+## Demo
+You can preview an example of presentation made using this theme [here](https://github.com/manuelcoppotelli/beamer-roma-theme/blob/master/examples/roma-demo.pdf).

 ## Installation
 First of all, you have to install Beamer, directly from source or using an already made package for your distro.
 Then install the